cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 nonces corresponding to their commitment issued in round one.

-The Coordinator begins by sending each signer the message to be signed along with the set of signing commitments for all other signers in the participant list.
+The Coordinator begins by sending each signer the message to be signed along with the set of signing commitments for all signers in the participant list.
 Each signer MUST validate the inputs before processing the Coordinator's request.
 In particular, the Signer MUST validate commitment_list, deserializing each group Element in the list using DeserializeElement from {{dep-pog}}.
 If deserialization fails, the Signer MUST abort the protocol.
+Moreover, each signer MUST ensure that their commitment from the first round appears in commitment_list.
 Applications which require that signers not process arbitrary input messages are also required to also perform relevant application-layer input validation checks; see {{message-validation}} for more details.